-The Board is therefore seeking authority to make political donations to political organisations and independent election candidates not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total; make political donations to political organisations other than political parties not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total; and to incur political expenditure not exceeding £50,000 in the UK and £50,000 in the rest of Europe in total.
+The Board is therefore seeking authority to make political donations to political organisations and independent election candidates not exceeding £100,000 in total; make political donations to political organisations other than political parties not exceeding £100,000 in total; and to incur political expenditure not exceeding £100,000 in total.
 In line with best practice guidelines published by the Investment Association (the "IA"), this resolution is put to Shareholders annually rather than every four years as required by the Companies Act 2006.
 For the purposes of this resolution, the terms 'political donations', 'political organisations', 'independent election candidate' and 'political expenditure' shall have the meanings given to them in sections 363 to 365 of the Companies Act 2006.